How to choose the right touring skis?

 HOW TO CHOOSE YOUR SKI TOURING SKIS?

-- Beginner and intermediate: favor short, light skis with a moderate waist width for easy handling.
+• Beginner to intermediate: prioritize shorter, lighter skis with a moderate waist width for easier handling.

 3. Waist Width